 Is Dental SEO Really Important for Your Practice?

 You may have some doubt as to whether or not you actually need to be concerned with search engine optimization […]

-Before you get started with dental SEO, you need a solid plan.
+Before you get started with dentist SEO marketing, you need a solid plan.
 At a minimum, you should consider the following: